 In 1943, American psychologist, Abraham Maslow, published a paper entitled, “A Theory of Human Motivation”.
 In it he described a hierarchy of five needs (Physiological, Safety, Social, Esteem, and Self Actualisation).
 His model necessitated individuals satisfy lower needs before attending to needs higher up.
 Over the years, Maslow’s hierarchy has created countless spin-off applications, especially in the business management and marketing realms.

-Inspired by Maslow’s construct, but wanting another tool I could use in the counselling office to help married couples make sense of where they were presenting in their relationship, I developed “Robert’s (partly tongue in cheek) Hierarchy of Marital Needs”.
+Inspired by Maslow’s construct, but wanting another tool I could use in the counseling office to help married couples make sense of where they were presenting in their relationship, I developed “Robert’s (mostly tongue in cheek) Hierarchy of Marital Needs”.

 Like Maslow’s model, mine has five tiers.
 And like Maslow’s, lower needs ought to be satisfied before fully pursuing those next up.
-But, that’s where the similarities end.
+That’s where the similarities end.

 Unlike Maslow’s focus on the individual, my model applies exclusively to the interpersonal and gender-specific relationship between a husband and his wife within marriage.
 Warning: it does not apply to singles who are cohabitating.

 Here’s what it looks like, with brief notes to follow on each level.
+Marital satisfaction increases as each higher need is met.
 Works from the bottom up …

 1 Trust & Commitment